giocip/mirth_netCALC/README.md

 netCALC is a file server calculator for network workgroups that allow you to perform easily the 4 standard arithmetic operations (+ - * /) and much more by using simply text files as input.

-The arithmetic service is based on n7 CLI calculator and all you need is numeric data list in a file.txt by operational command as prefix.
+The arithmetic service is based on n7 CLI calculator (see https://github.com/giocip/n7) and all you need is numeric data list in a file.txt by operational command as prefix.

 ADDITION FILE C:\calc\in\add.txt